 - 1/4 cup sweet chili sauce

-- 1 tbsp toasted sesame oil or more, see notes
+- 1 tablespoon toasted sesame oil or more, see notes

 - 1 cup fresh pineapple diced